Trump charged with 34 felony counts in hush money scheme

 "It’s not just about one payment.
 It is 34 false statements and business records that were concealing criminal conduct,” Bragg told reporters, when asked how the three separate cases were connected.

 All 34 counts against Trump are linked to a series of checks that were written to Cohen to reimburse him for his role in paying off Daniels.
 Those payments, made over 12 months, were recorded in various internal company documents as being for a legal retainer that prosecutors say didn’t exist.
-Cohen testified before the grand jury.
+Cohen testified before the grand jury and is expected to be a star prosecution witness.

 Nine of those monthly checks were paid out of Trump’s personal accounts, but records related to them were maintained in the Trump Organization’s data system.